Ruidosa, Texas

-Ruidosa is an unincorporated desert village in Presidio County, Texas, United States.
-Although called a ghost town by some sources, there were 43 inhabitants as of 2000 and a small store.
+Ruidosa is an unincorporated community in Presidio County, Texas, United States.

 Education

-Ruidosa is incorporated into the Presidio Independent School District.
+Ruidosa is zoned to schools in the Presidio Independent School District.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen climate classification system, Ruidosa has a desert climate, abbreviated as BWh on climate maps.

+Cultural heritage

+The Sacred Heart Mission, El Corazón Sagrado de la Iglesia de Jesús, is an adobe church completed in 1915 and served the local community until closure in the 1950s.
+In 2026, the National Trust for Historic Preservation listed the location on their annual "America’s 11 Most Endangered Historic Places" citing need for further renovation and a proposal to construct a portion of the Mexico–United States border wall within a few hundred yards.